kubeflow/kfp-tekton/sdk/FEATURES.md

 The current implementation is relying on the existing KFP's minio setup for getting the default credentials.
 These default credentials can be updated via a Kubernetes configmap.

+### Caching

+By default compiling a pipeline will add metadata annotations and labels so that results from tasks within a pipeline run can be re-used if that task is reused in a new pipeline run.
+This saves the pipeline run from re-executing the task when the results are already known.
+In order to compile a pipeline that doesn't use caching, the `--disable-cache` flag should be added to compilation statement; e.g. `dsl-compile-tekton --py pipeline.py --output pipeline.yaml --disable-cache`.

+The specific annotations and labels that are added to the task spec metadata are: `annotations={'tekton.dev/template': ""}` and `labels={'pipelines.kubeflow.org/cache_enabled': 'true', 'pipelines.kubeflow.org/pipelinename': '', 'pipelines.kubeflow.org/generation': ''}`.

 ## Features with Limitations